 The Mishnah, which devotes a special tractate to this feast, remarks that a year may be arranged according to four different periods; the first, beginning with the 1st of Nisan, being for "kings" (to compute taxation) and for computing the feasts; the second, on the 1st of Elul (the sixth month), for tithing flocks and herds, any animal born after that not being reckoned within the previous year; the third, on the 1st of Tishri (the seventh month), for the Civil, the Sabbatical, and the Jubilee year, also for trees and herbs; and lastly, that on the 1st of Shebat (the eleventh month), for all fruits of trees.
-Similarly, continues the Mishnah, there are four seasons when judgment is pronounced upon the world: at the Passover, in regard to the harvest; at Pentecost, in regard to the fruits of trees; on the Feast of Tabernacles, in regard to the dispensation of rain; while on "New Year's Day all the children of men pass before Him like lambs (when they are counted for the tithing), as it is written, (Psalms 33:15) "He fashioneth their hearts alike; He considereth all their works.""
+Similarly, continues the Mishnah, there are four seasons when judgment is pronounced upon the world: at the Passover, in regard to the harvest; at Pentecost, in regard to the fruits of trees; on the Feast of Tabernacles, in regard to the dispensation of rain; while on "New Year's Day all the children of men pass before Him like lambs (when they are counted for the tithing), as it is written, (Psalm 33:15) "He fashioneth their hearts alike; He considereth all their works."

 To this we may add, as a comment of the Talmud, that on New Year's Day three books were opened - that of life, for those whose works had been good; another of death, for those who had been thoroughly evil; and a third, intermediate, for those whose case was to be decided on the Day of Atonement (ten days after New Year), the delay being granted for repentance, or otherwise, after which their names would be finally entered, either in the book of life, or in that of death.
 By these terms, however, eternal life or death are not necessarily meant; rather earthly well-being, and, perhaps, temporal life, or the opposite.
-It is not necessary to explain at length on what Scriptural passages this curious view about the three books is supposed to rest.
-10 But so deep and earnest are the feelings of the Rabbis on this matter, that by universal consent the ten days intervening between New Year and the Day of Atonement are regarded as "days of repentance."
-Indeed, from a misunderstanding of a passage in the Mishnah, 11 a similar superstition attaches to every new moon, the day preceding it being kept by rigid Jews as one of fasting and repentance, and called the "Lesser Day of Atonement."
-In accordance with this, the Rabbis hold that the blowing of the trumpets is intended, first, to bring Israel, or rather the merits of the patriarchs and God's covenant with them, in remembrance before the Lord; secondly, to be a means of confounding Satan, who appears on that day specially to accuse Israel; and, lastly, as a call to repentance - as it were, a blast to wake men from their sleep of sin.12 even though the feast fall upon a Sabbath.
-It has already been hinted that the instruments used were not the ordinary priests' trumpets, but horns.
-The Mishnah holds that any kind of horns may be blown except those of oxen or calves, in order not to remind God of the sin of the golden calf!
-The Mishnah, however, specially mentions the straight horn of the antelope and the bent horn of the ram; the latter with special allusion to the sacrifice in substitution of Isaac, it being a tradition that New Year's Day was that in which Abraham, despite Satan's wiles to prevent or retard him, had offered up his son Isaac on Mount Moriah.
-The mouthpiece of the horns for New Year's Day were fitted with gold - those used on fast days with silver.
-Another distinction was this - on New Year's Day those who blew the horn were placed between others who blew the trumpets, and the sound of the horn was prolonged beyond that of the trumpets; but on fast days those who sounded the trumpets stood in the middle, and their blast was prolonged beyond that of the horns.
-For the proper observance of these solemn seasons, it was deemed necessary not only to hear but to listen to the sound of the horn, since, as the Mishnah adds, everything depends on the intent of the heart, not on the mere outward deed, just as it was not Moses lifting up his hands that gave Israel the victory, nor yet the lifting up of the brazen serpent which healed, but the upturning of the heart of Israel to "their Father who is in heaven" - or faith.
-13 We quote the remark, not only as one of the comparatively few passages in the Mishnah which turn on the essence of religion, but as giving an insight into the most ancient views of the Rabbis on these types, and as reminding us of the memorable teaching of our Lord to one of those very Rabbis.
-(John 3:14, 15)
+It is not necessary to explain at length on what Scriptural passages this curious view about the three books is supposed to rest.^{fp10} But so deep and earnest are the feelings of the Rabbis on this matter, that by universal consent the ten days intervening between New Year and the Day of Atonement are regarded as "days of repentance."
+Indeed, from a misunderstanding of a passage in the Mishnah,^{fp11} a similar superstition attaches to every new moon, the day preceding it being kept by rigid Jews as one of fasting and repentance, and called the "Lesser Day of Atonement."
+In accordance with this, the Rabbis hold that the blowing of the trumpets is intended, first, to bring Israel, or rather the merits of the patriarchs and God's covenant with them, in remembrance before the Lord; secondly, to be a means of confounding Satan, who appears on that day specially to accuse Israel; and, lastly, as a call to repentance - as it were, a blast to wake men from their sleep of sin.fp12

 During the whole of New Year's Day, trumpets and horns were blown in Jerusalem from morning to evening.
-In the Temple it was done, even on a Sabbath, but not outside its walls.
-Since the destruction of Jerusalem this restriction has been removed, and the horn is blown in every synagogue,
+In the Temple it was done, even on a